FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Method

 The optical flow estimate for each pixel is a 2D vector that represents the displacement to the corresponding pixel location in a second image.
 We use this as supervision for the 3D scene flow, by taking the scene flow-adjusted points along the target ray, and projecting them onto the image plane of the observations.
 Then we calculate the difference between the pixel locations of the projected points and the pixel in the target image corresponding to the camera ray.
 This yields one pixel displacement vector per projected ray point.
 We use the attention weights of the ray transformer to estimate a weighted average $\bm{d}_{\Tilde{t}\rightarrow t}$ of these.
 The optical flow loss is then calculated with the L1-norm between the optical flow $\bm{o}_{\Tilde{t}\rightarrow t}$ estimated with RAFT and the weighted average $\bm{d}_{\Tilde{t}\rightarrow t}$ of projected scene flow,

-This procedure is comparable to related methods \cite{li2021NeuralSceneFlow, li2023DynIBaRNeuralDynamic} which weigh pixel displacements with the opacity values of the NeRF representation.
+This procedure is comparable to related methods \cite{li2021NeuralScene, li2023DynIBaRNeural} which weigh pixel displacements with the opacity values of the NeRF representation.
 Due to noise in the optical flow, we only use $\mathcal{L}_{of}$ to initialize the scene flow to a general direction, and linearly anneal its weight during training.

-\paragraph{Cycle consistency regularization:} To ensure that learned forward and backward scene flow are consistent to each other, we utilize \textit{cycle consistency} regularization \cite{gao2021DynamicViewSynthesis, li2021NeuralSceneFlow, li2023DynIBaRNeuralDynamic}.
+\paragraph{Cycle consistency regularization:} To ensure that the learned forward and backward scene flows are consistent to each other, we utilize \textit{cycle consistency} regularization \cite{gao2021DynamicView, li2021NeuralScene, li2023DynIBaRNeural}.
 This means that the backwards scene flow of point $\bm{p}_{t}$ should be equal to the forward scene flow of the displaced point $\bm{p}_{t\rightarrow t-1}$, but in the opposite direction,

 \paragraph{Scene flow regularisation:} We introduce three supplementary regularization terms to the scene flow, guiding it to learn anticipated properties of the inherent scene motion.
-For this we use the squared L2-norm between forward and backward scene flow as \textit{temporal smoothness} regularization \cite{vo2016SpatiotemporalBundleAdjustment, li2021NeuralSceneFlow, gao2021DynamicViewSynthesis, li2023DynIBaRNeuralDynamic}
+For this we use the squared L2-norm between forward and backward scene flow as \textit{temporal smoothness} regularization \cite{vo2016SpatiotemporalBundle, li2021NeuralScene, gao2021DynamicView, li2023DynIBaRNeural}

 which encourages the learning of a piece-wise linear solution.
-Additionally, we use the L1-norm on the predicted scene flow to support a generally \textit{slow} scene flow, based on the common assumption, that most of the scene does not contain motion \cite{li2021NeuralSceneFlow, gao2021DynamicViewSynthesis, valmadre2012GeneralTrajectoryPriora}.
+Additionally, we use the L1-norm on the predicted scene flow to support a generally \textit{slow} scene flow, based on the common assumption, that most of the scene does not contain motion \cite{li2021NeuralScene, gao2021DynamicView, valmadre2012GeneralTrajectorya}.

-Lastly, we encourage \textit{spatial smoothness} so that narrow points along a ray are going to have similar scene~flow~\cite{newcombe2015DynamicFusionReconstructionTracking, li2021NeuralSceneFlow, li2023DynIBaRNeuralDynamic}.
+Lastly, we encourage \textit{spatial smoothness} so that narrow points along a ray are going to have similar scene~flow~\cite{newcombe2015DynamicFusionReconstruction, li2021NeuralScene, li2023DynIBaRNeural}.
 For this, the difference between the forward and backward flows of neighbouring points $\bm{p}'\in\mathcal{N}(\bm{p})$ is weighted based on their distance

 The loss is then calculated on the L1-norm between the deviations in the flow.

 We summarize these losses to an aggregated regularization loss term

 \paragraph{Final loss:} The final total loss is calculated by a weighted summation over the different loss terms